elusivecodes/FyreFormatter/README.md

 Set the default time zone.

-- `$timeZone` is a string representing the time zone.
+- `$timeZone` is a string representing the time zone, or a *Closure* that returns the time zone.

 ```php
 Formatter::setDefaultTimeZone($timeZone);